Ready to shape the future of graduate careers?

 Conflict resolution

-This is a key skill, particularly when making decisions around controversial or highly disputed topics in the workplace.
-Communication is an essential aspect of conflict resolution.
-Compromising with others and accommodating varying views is also very important when trying to reduce potential conflicts when decision-making.
+Conflict resolution is a key skill, particularly when making decisions around highly disputed topics.
+Good communication is essential here.
+Compromising with others and accommodating varying views will reduce potential conflicts.

 Emotional intelligence